The driver and front passenger airbags deploy during significant frontal and near frontal crashes.

 Contact with a deploying airbag may cause abrasions or swelling.
 Temporary hearing loss is also a possibility as a result of the noise associated with a deploying airbag.

 Because airbags must inflate rapidly and with considerable force, there is the risk of death or serious injuries such as fractures, facial and eye injuries or internal injuries, particularly to occupants who are not properly restrained or are otherwise out of position at the time of airbag deployment.
-Thus, it is extremely important that occupants be properly restrained as far away from the airbag module as possible while maintaining vehicle control.
+Thus, it is extremely important that occupants be properly restrained as far away from the airbag module as possible.

 Routine maintenance of the airbags is not required.